Scientific Name

 Description

-Aloe descoingsii is a small succulent that stemless rosettes of dull green, triangular leaves with with toothed margins and decorative white warts on both surfaces.
-It is regarded as the smallest Aloe species.
-The rosettes grow up to 1.6 inches (4 cm) in diameter, freely producing offsets to form a spectacular mound of dozens or even hundreds of rosettes.
+Aloe descoingsii is a small succulent that forms stemless rosettes of dull green, triangular leaves with toothed margins and decorative white warts on both surfaces.
+It is regarded as the smallest of all Aloe species.
+The rosettes can grow up to 1.6 inches (4 cm) in diameter and freely produce offsets, forming a spectacular mound of dozens or even hundreds of rosettes.

-From spring to summer, the plant produces slender, up to 6 inches (15 cm) long stalks bearing urn-shaped, scarlet flowers lightening to slightly orange at the tips.
+From spring to summer, Aloe descoingsii produces slender stalks that bear urn-shaped, scarlet flowers lightening to slightly orange at the tips.
+The flower stalks can grow up to 6 inches (15 cm) long.

 Aloe is a very forgiving plant.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
 Water generously in the summer and nearly cease watering in the winter.
 Do not let water stand in the rosettes.